|Huntsville, Alabama's Gabby Street|

 Feb.
 6-13, 1955 – As the Boy Scouts of America observed its 45th Birthday, Evergreen’s boy scout troop celebrated its 28th birthday.
 The first troop in Evergreen, Ala. was formed by Scout Master Paul McMillan in 1927.

 Feb.
-6, 1958 - Ted Williams signed a contract with the Boston Red Sox that was worth $135,000, making him the highest paid player in major league history.
+6, 1958 - Ted Williams signed a contract with the Boston Red Sox that was worth $135,000, making him the highest paid player in Major League Baseball history.

 Feb.
 6, 1963 – The Coast Guard began its unsuccessful search for the missing Marine Sulphur Queen, a 425-foot freighter which disappeared with a crew of 39 four days earlier.